Expression vector: Transgenic plant and animals

 In recent years, expression vectors have been used to introduce specific genes into plants and animals to produce transgenic organisms, for example in agriculture it is used to produce transgenic plants.
 Expression vectors have been used to introduce a vitamin A precursor, beta-carotene, into rice plants.
 This product is called golden rice.
 This process has also been used to introduce a gene into plants that produces an insecticide, called Bacillus thuringiensis toxin or Bt toxin which reduces the need for farmers to apply insecticides since it is produced by the modified organism.
 In addition expression vectors are used to extend the ripeness of tomatoes by altering the plant so that it produces less of the chemical that causes the tomatoes to rot.
 There have been controversies over using expression vectors to modify crops due to the fact that there might be unknown health risks, possibilities of companies patenting certain genetically modified food crops, and ethical concerns.
 Nevertheless, this technique is still being used and heavily researched.

 Transgenic animals have also been produced to study animal biochemical processes and human diseases, or used to produce pharmaceuticals and other proteins.
 They may also be engineered to have advantageous or useful traits.
 Green fluorescent protein is sometimes used as tags which results in animal that can fluoresce, and this have been exploited commercially to produce the fluorescent GloFish.

 Gene therapy

 Gene therapy is a promising treatment for a number of diseases where a "normal" gene carried by the vector is inserted into the genome, to replace an "abnormal" gene or supplement the expression of particular gene.
 Viral vectors are generally used but other nonviral methods of delivery are being developed.
 The treatment is still a risky option due to the viral vector used which can cause ill-effects, for example giving rise to insertional mutation that can result in cancer.
 However, there have been promising results.

+Expression vectors are fundamental tools in molecular biology and biotechnology for directing the expression of cloned genes in host cells, enabling the study of gene function and the production of recombinant proteins.
+Due to their widespread use in research, reference expression vectors are preserved by public biological resource centres and non-profit repositories, facilitating access to standardized materials for scientists worldwide; such repositories include BCCM/GeneCorner and Addgene.